girlsinc/me-and-my-money-edu/src/pages/course/money-messages/whats-your-money-story/journal-or-post-it.md

 ![Journal or Post it](/assets/img/journal-it.png)
 # JOURNAL IT OR POST IT

-## What did you learn about money stories and how they impact peoples lives?
+## What did you learn about money stories and how they impact our lives?
 <sparkle-feed-post assignment-name="What did you learn about money stories and how they impact peoples lives?" ></sparkle-feed-post>